 AST degree programs are based on quarter credit hours.
-Credit hours are defined by the Pennsylvania State Board of Education as a unit of curricular material that normally can be taught in a minimum of 10 clock hours of classroom instruction plus appropriate outside preparation.
-For laboratory instruction, a credit hour represents a minimum of 20 clock hours, and for externship / practicum experiences, a credit hour represents a minimum of 30 clock hours, plus appropriate outside preparation.
+Credit hours are defined by the Pennsylvania State Board of Education as a unit of curricular material that normally can be taught in a minimum of 10 clock hours of classroom instruction, plus appropriate outside preparation.
+For laboratory instruction, a credit hour represents a minimum of 20 clock hours, plus appropriate outside preparation, and for externship / practicum/clinical experiences, a credit hour represents a minimum of 30 clock hours, plus appropriate outside preparation.